-- · Gregory A. Demopulos, M.D., our president, chief executive officer and chairman of the board of directors; and - Marcia S. Kelbon, J.D., our vice president, patent and general counsel and secretary.
+- Gregory A. Demopulos, M.D., our president, chief executive officer and chairman of the board of directors, and interim chief financial officer and treasurer; and - Marcia S. Kelbon, J.D., our vice president, patent and general counsel and secretary.

 We refer to these executive officers collectively in this Compensation Discussion and Analysis and the related compensation tables as our "named executive officers."